-Besides message delay, the question of power control is also central in ad hoc networking.
-Ongoing research is concerned with determining the minimum transmission range that will ensure communication between mobiles (within a certain probability) before the battery power runs out, and with introducing utility functions into the model.
+The question of power control is central in ad hoc networking.
+Ongoing research is concerned with determining the minimum transmission range that will ensure communication between mobiles (within a certain probability) before the battery power runs out, and with introducing utility functions in our model.